waroi/waroi/Kaynaklar/git/03-Git'te Dallanma.markdown

 Insert 18333fig0331.png
 Figure 3-31.
 A history with a topic branch off another topic branch.

-Suppose you decide that you want to merge your client-side changes into your mainline for a release, but you want to hold off on the server-side changes until it’s tested further.
-You can take the changes on client that aren’t on server (C8 and C9) and replay them on your master branch by using the `--onto` option of `git rebase`:
+Suppose you decide that you want to merge your client-side changes into your mainline for a release, but you want to hold off on the server-side changes until itï¿½s tested further.
+You can take the changes on client that arenï¿½t on server (C8 and C9) and replay them on your master branch by using the `--onto` option of `git rebase`:

 	$ git rebase --onto master server client

-This basically says, “Check out the client branch, figure out the patches from the common ancestor of the `client` and `server` branches, and then replay them onto `master`.”
-It’s a bit complex; but the result, shown in Figure 3-32, is pretty cool.
+This basically says, ï¿½Check out the client branch, figure out the patches from the common ancestor of the `client` and `server` branches, and then replay them onto `master`.ï¿½ Itï¿½s a bit complex; but the result, shown in Figure 3-32, is pretty cool.

 Insert 18333fig0332.png
 Figure 3-32.
 Rebasing a topic branch off another topic branch.